top of page

 Statement Choker

 I bought the vintage lace in the millinery district in NYC thirty or so years ago.
 I'm pretty sure the business I bought it from doesn't exist now.
-Probably been replaced by a trendy merchant selling some mass-produced polyester yuck.
-I bought the lace because it reminded me of my grandmother and of the old-world grandmothers of Italy, where I grew up as a teenager.
+It's probably been replaced by a trendy merchant selling some mass-produced polyester yuck.
+I purchased the lace because it reminded me of my grandmother and of the old-world grandmothers of Italy, where I grew up as a teenager.

 Then in the late 70s and 80s, I spent my summer days in Venice.
 We only lived a 40-minute train ride away.
 I loved to people-watch.
 Italian fashion was gorgeous as were the people.
 I wandered around eating gelato, visiting art museums and palaces, and getting lost in romantic fantasies of gold-gilded lifetimes and, of course, boys.
 Grandmothers with gnarly arthritic fingers sat in front of their ancient hole-in-the-wall lace shops and tatted away while waiting for customers.
 Most were dressed in black with lace veils covering their heads.
 I couldn't help but eavesdrop as I brushed my hands over their masterpieces of lace so fine and subtle.
 Some grandmothers quietly mumbled prayers as they tat, with ears open to God, and gossip.
 While other old lace makers yelled and waved their hands at hungover grandsons and cheap customers.
 Venice was part neighborhood, part carnival back then.
 Alive with local artisans and human emotion all of which became a part of the intricate tatting designs.